Ushini/beatclay/README.md

 #### Extension Setup
 1. Install [vscode].
 2. This device is used in conjunction with the Extempore live coding environment.
 [Install](https://extemporelang.github.io/docs/overview/install/) and setup the Extempore environment and refer to the [Extempore Documentation](https://extemporelang.github.io/docs/) for guides and examples.
 A very simple example of a looped C minor arpeggio chord has been provided in the examples diretory.
 To run this, begin an Extempore session and evaluate the setup.xtm code and the livecode_IoT.xtm code (either all at once or line by line). (https://code.visualstudio.com/docs/setup/setup-overview).
 3. Install the extension in vscode by running `code --install-extension vscode-extempore-0.0.9.vsix` from within the vscode-extension directory.
-This extension is a modified version of the vscode-extempore 0.0.9 extension.
+This extension is a modified version of the vscode-extempore 0.0.9 extension; an additional command "Connect beatclay" was added.

 ## Getting Started
 Once you have setup everything, open the examples folder in your vscode editor.